Insights Desk

 NYC Paid $266.7M in NYPD Claims, FY23

-NYC slip-and-fall verdicts in 2024 and 2025 ranged from a $6.45 million slip on fish guts outside an Upper West Side grocery store to a $32.1 million case involving a hotel bathroom door that fell on a guest at the Hilton near Central Park.
+NYC slip-and-fall verdicts in 2024 and 2025 ranged from a $6.45 million slip on fish guts outside an Upper West Side grocery store to a $32.1 million jury award against a Midtown Hilton Garden Inn after a broken bathroom door fell on a guest.

 NYC Slip-and-Fall: $32M Hotel Door Verdict